-Many believe that in order to own a pet lizard you will have to feed live bugs or other living animals.
-This can be a huge turn off to potential reptile owners who are uncomfortable with keeping insects like crickets and roaches in their home or dislike watching their pets kill other animals.
-While no lizard needs to be offered live prey like mice and chicks (doing this is rather cruel), most require live bugs and will flat-out refuse to eat non-moving food items.
+Many believe that a pet lizard must be fed live bugs or other living animals.
+This can be a huge turn-off to potential reptile owners who are uncomfortable with keeping insects like crickets and roaches in their homes or dislike watching their pets kill other animals.
+While no lizard needs to be offered live prey like mice and chicks (doing this is rather cruel), most require live bugs and will flat out refuse to eat non-moving food items.

-Iguana Species in Captivity
+Iguana Species That Make Good Pets and Can Be Kept in Captivity

 - Green iguana.
-These lizards are extremely popular and easy to find, although have advanced care requirements like most iguanas.
+These lizards are extremely popular and easy to find, although they have advanced care requirements like most iguanas.
 They should only be fed plants.

 - Ctenosaura species.
 Members of this group are uncommon to rare, often wild-caught, and the most popular species is the spiny-tailed iguana.
 They are omnivorous but eat mostly plants.